jmlengineering/MatchGame/README.md

 # MatchGame
-A simple maatching game where a user clears the board by matching animal pairs.
+A simple matching game where a user clears the board by matching animal pairs.
 Instruction is from Head First C#.